International Union Against Tuberculosis and Lung Disease Charitable Organisation

-Our audit includes the evaluation of the appropriateness of the data and the hypotheses on which these estimations are based, to review by sampling the calculations made by the organisation, to compare the accounting estimations of the previous periods with the corresponding realisations.
+Our audit includes evaluating of the appropriateness of the data and the hypotheses on which these estimations are based, to review by sampling tests the calculations made by the organisation, to compare the accounting estimations of the previous periods with the corresponding realisations.

 These assessments were made as part of our audit of the financial statements, taken as a whole, and therefore contributed to the opinion we formed which is expressed in the first part of this report.

 Depreciation of receivables

 The accounting policies and methods used to assess the value of receivables are described in note 3.1.4 of the financial statements on the policies and methods of valuation of asset items.

 As part of our assessment of the significant estimates used in preparing the financial statements, we assessed the approach adopted by the Association described in notes 18.104.22.168 and 3.1.7 of the financial statement, and checked the chosen method.
 We have also verified that the financial information provided in this regard is appropriate.

 Verification of the management report and of the other documents provided to the General Assembly

 We have also performed, in accordance with professional standards applicable in France, the specific verifications required by French Law.

 We have no matters to report as to the fair presentation and the consistency with the financial statements of the information given [in the management report of the Board of Directors and in the other documents addressed to the General Assembly with the respect to the financial position and the financial statements.

 Responsibilities of the management and those charged with governance for the financial statements